 If you can tell the difference between Kopi-C and Kopi-O-kosong-gau- God bless you!
 But if you can’t, I am sure by the end of the blog you will be an expert at ordering coffee, at least in Malaysia.

 After slurping the warm soup down, I badly needed to cool it off!
-So, I headed to one of the shops selling beverages “Ummm what’s the difference between Kopi-c and Kopi-o,” I asked the lady at one of the stalls at a food court.
+So, I headed to one of the shops selling beverages “Ummm what’s the difference between Kopi-c and Kopi-o,” I asked the lady at the shop.
 It was a simple set up, with a dozen of washed milk-shake glasses on the top shelf, 3 blenders on one of the sides.
-They had a life-sized menu card printed on either side of the stall, with photos of dishes clearly taken from the internet.
+They had a life-sized menu card printed on either side of the stall, with photos of dishes clearly taken off from the internet.

 “It is coffee,” she said matter of factly.
 I tried again this time I spoke real slow with a crazy lot of hand gestures “I mean, how are they d-ee-ff-e-rent?”

 “Kopi-peng nice!” her thumbs-up was not quiet reassuring, but I thought, why not!
 Let’s try it.
 And that kids, is how I met your.. had my first encounter with Malaysian coffee.
 Kopi-peng was 80% coffee, 20% condensed milk and ice cubes- sweeeeet heavens!

 Covered in sweat, sand and sweet memories I said, “So I will have a Kopi-C. COLD!”
 “No, Kopi-c best warm,” the waiter said with a what-a-noob look on his face!
 “But, I want it cold”

 I passed stalls selling animals, souvenirs, dream catchers, bags, sweet treats some more dream catchers.
 Somewhere in that maze of all these “items”, I found a Kopitiam – coffee shop – with a bunch of old plastic furniture strewn around, the setup looked very 70s, a rather unassuming shop.
 A big wooden signboard in Chinese and in Malay hung over it.
-We thought of spending some time here, before heading to the third-wave speciality cafe.
+I thought of spending some time here, before heading to the third-wave speciality cafe.